Accelize/drm/doc/drm_configuration.rst

 * `frequency_mhz`: Must be set to the effective frequency in MHz of the DRM Controller IP.
 * `drm_ctrl_base_addr`: DRM controller base address.
-Must be set if the the application is intended to work with the Accelize DRM serviceDefault to `0`.
+Must be set if the the application is intended to work with the Accelize DRM service.
+Default to `0`.
 * `boardType`: Store any string information that the ISV (IP/App vendor) might want to save on his/her portal database.